Mentalization-Based Therapy (MBT)

 About Blair Wellness Group

-At Blair Wellness Group, we specialize in providing a variety of mental health treatments including Mentalization-Based Therapy, Cognitive Behavioral Therapy, and Psychoanalytic Therapy, as well as various therapeutic modalities and evidence-based treatment approaches designed to achieve optimal results for all clients.
-To learn more about them, please visit our Therapies and Treatments page.
+At Blair Wellness Group, we specialize in providing a variety of mental health therapies including Mentalization-Based Therapy, Cognitive Behavioral Therapy, and Psychoanalytic Therapy, as well as various therapeutic modalities and evidence-based treatment approaches designed to achieve optimal results for all clients.
+To learn more about them, please visit our therapies and treatments page.

 Whether you’re dealing with a personality disorder, addiction, PTSD, relationship problems, or another mental health issue, Blair Wellness Group can help.
 We understand that mental health isn’t a 9 to 5 problem, and that’s why we offer concierge-style care which allows clients to get the help they need when they need it.
 Appointments can be scheduled in the afternoon, evening, and even on weekends.
 Experience a higher level of care from a renowned psychologist who is passionate about helping people live their best life.
 Contact Blair Wellness Group today to schedule an appointment.

 Binge Eating Disorder Therapy

 If you’re ready to break free from an unhealthy relationship with food and regain control of your life again, Blair Wellness Group can help.
 Under the expert and compassionate care of renowned licensed clinical psychologist Dr. Cassidy Blair, you’ll gain better insight into the possible cause of your eating disorder.
 Using various evidence-based treatment modalities, Dr. Blair will help you change the thoughts and emotions that are fueling your dangerous behaviors.